perriera/for_interfaces/vm/multipass/mac/INSTALL.md

 		multipass set local.${MY_NAME_IS}.disk=64GB
 		multipass mount $HOME $MY_NAME_IS:/media/psf/home

 	The system is now configured for 8GB of ram, 2 cpus and a 64GB hard disk.
-It will also mount your $HOME folder to a folder inside the new Linux instance (using a Parallels Desktop file naming convention as `/media/psf/home`)
+It will also mount your $HOME folder to a folder inside the new Linux instance (using a Parallels Desktop file naming convention as `/media/psf/home`).
+Feel free to change these parameters as you see fit.

 - Now restart the instance:

 		multipass shell ${MY_NAME_IS}